 Lesbian/Feminist/Queer Arts Festivals

 Antwerp Queer Arts Festival AQAF is a multidisciplinary arts festival, questioning gender and sexual diversity.
 It combines art with activism and academia.
-The festival has been running for 8 years.
+The first festival was held in 2014.
 It usually takes place in August.

 Fringe!
 Queer Film & Arts Fest.
 Since 2011, Fringe!
 Queer Film & Arts Fest has been an entirely volunteer-run organisation rooted in London’s queer creative scene.
 In Novembers, and throughout the year, we showcase an eclectic mix of films, arts and events celebrating LGBTIQA+ stories from around the world, welcoming everybody.